-the ability to continue learning and further develop during his or her further career.
+the ability to continue learning and further develop during the further career.

-- reflect on his or her own functioning and draw conclusions by supplementing his or her own competences; - critically reflect on the work, assumptions and consequences of interventions/research; - recognize him/herself (acknowledge, affinity with, and motivation for) on the professional profile for NVO educationalist.
+- reflect on own functioning and draw conclusions by supplementing own competences; - critically reflect on the work, assumptions and consequences of interventions/research; - identify with (acknowledge, affinity with, and motivation for) the professional profile for NVO educationalist.